-The Chief Sustainability Officer (CSO), reports to the President External Affairs and General Counsel, a member of the Company Management.
-The CSO leads the integration of sustainability across our business, aiming to actively reduce unfavourable impacts of our business on the environment and water resources, as well as to increase resilience of our business toward water resources in terms of quality and availability.
-He heads PMI's sustainability team.
-He is a member of the External Engagement Committee (EEC) and, at least once a year, updates the Nominating and Corporate Governance Committee of the Board on progress.

-From an operational perspective, our Operations Sustainability and Corporate Sustainability functions coordinate the company's climate change-related activities, including the water resources-related ones This helps ensure that our global strategies and programs can be implemented at the market level and that local realities are reflected in our global efforts.
+PMI's CSO reports to our CFO and leads the strategy of integration of sustainability, including climate-related issues, across our business, and aiming to actively reduce unfavourable impacts of our business on the environment and water resources, as well as to increase resilience of our business toward water resources in terms of quality and availability.
+PMI's CSO heads and manages PMI's Corporate Sustainability Team, reports on progress to the Sustainability Committee on a quarterly basis and updates the Board of Directors at least once a year.
+From an operational perspective, our Operations Sustainability and Corporate Sustainability functions coordinate the company's climate change-related activities, including the water resources-related ones.
+This helps ensure that our global strategies and programs are monitored, assessed and can be implemented at the market level and that local realities are reflected in our global efforts.